kaiicheng/mini-data-platform/README.md

 python -m cli.main ask "Which customers have the most orders?"
 ```

+---

+### Intent routing & scoring

+The CLI uses a lightweight, deterministic **intent scoring system** to route
+natural-language questions to explicit analytics capabilities.

+Each supported capability defines:
+- intent keywords (e.g. *sales*, *most*)
+- relevant entities (e.g. *customer*, *user*)
+- a single, auditable query handler

+Incoming questions are scored against these capabilities, and the highest-scoring
+match is executed.
+This avoids brittle keyword if-else logic while remaining
+fully deterministic and debuggable.

+---

-#### Data availability & guardrails
+### Data availability & guardrails

 The CLI agent validates **data availability before executing any query**.
 All analytics are bounded by the minimum and maximum `transaction_date` present in `marts.fct_orders`.
 If a requested period falls outside this range, the agent **explicitly rejects the request** instead of returning misleading results (e.g. zero revenue).

 Example: